 Take, for example, the below Metro Bus accidents:

-“June 1, 2003, a 20-year-old woman pushing her bicycle died Saturday when she stepped off a curb and into the path of an MTA bus, police said.
-The bus was heading east on Adams Boulevard and making a right turn onto Figueroa Street about 4:40 p.m. when the unidentified woman was struck, said Jose Ubaldo, a spokesman for the Metropolitan Transportation Authority.
+“June 1, 2003, a 20-year-old woman pushing her bicycle died Saturday when she stepped off a curb and into the path of an MTA bus,” police said.
+The bus was heading east on Adams Boulevard and making a right turn onto Figueroa Street at about 4:40 p.m. when the unidentified woman was struck.

-Regardless of your age, if your ride Metro Dash or Metro Local buses, you may suffer serious personal injuries, making Metro Bus or DASH responsible for paying your damages and exorbitant medical bills and expenses.
+Regardless of your age, if your ride Metro Dash or Metro Local buses, you may suffer serious personal injuries, making Metro Bus or DASH responsible for paying your damages, exorbitant medical bills, and other out-of-pocket expenses.

 - Over 9,000 bus accidents occur in the United States every year.

 - Most bus crashes occur near metropolitan areas.

 Buses that run between cities, called “intercity” buses, accounted for about 13% of traffic deaths between 2007 and 2017.
 School buses accounted for 40% of the fatalities, with transit vehicles at 35%.
 A municipality, state, or another type of regional authority may operate a public bus.
 (FMCA).
 When someone gets hurt, our preeminent trial lawyers can help identify the responsible parties involved and make them pay.

 Severe Injury Or Wrongful Death?

 Large truck and bus fatalities remain lower today than the 21st-century peak of 5,231 back in 2005.

 - From 2005-2006, bus accidents tallied around 5.6% of nationwide fatalities.